Childstar (album): Reception

 Of the album's second single "What's Left of Me", one reviewer wrote: "Driven by her gripping vocals, it's a raw track".
 Upon the release of Childstar, Olivia Hogan of Melodic magazine wrote: "I was astonished by the album’s production and lyricism.
 Grace ... used it as a powerful vehicle to tell her story ... with a wide range of sounds that keep listeners engaged throughout. ...
 The album is vulnerable, courageous, and authentic."
 Khushboo Malhotra of CelebMix wrote: "Childstar is a hauntingly poetic excavation of identity, autonomy, and the aching complexity of coming of age under a spotlight you never asked for. ...
 VanderWaal doesn’t just sing here – she aches, whispers, and claws her way".

 Of "Childstar: Final Act", a reviewer for CelebMix wrote: "it’s part performance art, part soul exorcism."
 A reviewer from Prelude Press called the accompanying film "Heartbreaking, captivating and cathartic all at once, Grace bares her soul, sharing her experiences growing up in the public eye through song, dance and raw emotion in each of these five performances."
 The album and its accompanying film were a staff pick by The A.V.
 Club.

+Commercial performance

+The album has been streamed more than 10 million times on Spotify as of December 2025.